nivlab/nivturk/docs/resources/debug.md

     session.clear()
 ```

-This prevents refresh errors from being triggered subsequently
+This prevents refresh errors from being triggered subsequently.